Women’s Bible Study Autumn 2020

-The Women’s Bible Study meets first and third Thursdays at 7:00 pm in the LOTI Library.
-The Autumn 2019 Session begins September 19.
-This season’s text is Numbers, by Melissa Spoelstra.
+The Women’s Bible Study meets first and third Thursdays 7:00 – 8:30 pm.
+The Autumn 2020 Session begins September 17.
+This season’s text is First Corinthians, by Melissa Spoelstra.

 Growlers & Theology

-Following the model of Luther in his home in Wittenberg, Germany, Pastor Haug leads a twice monthly gathering at the Parsonage on Thursday evenings.
+Following the model of Luther in his home in Wittenberg, Germany, Pastor Haug leads a twice monthly gathering on the LOTI Patio on Thursday evenings.

 See events page or the Sunday Bulletin for details.